Shell Haven

-Shell Haven was a port on the north bank of the Thames Estuary at the eastern end of Thurrock, Essex, England and then an oil refinery.
-The refinery closed in 1999 and the site was purchased by DP World who received planning consent in May 2007 for the new London Gateway deep water container port at the site.
+Shell Haven was a port on the north bank of the Thames Estuary at the eastern end of Thurrock, Essex, England, and then an oil refinery.
+The refinery closed in 1999 and the site was purchased by DP World, who received planning consent in May 2007 for the new London Gateway deep-water container port at the site.
 The neighbouring Coryton Refinery remained in operation until 2012.

 History

-Shell Haven appears on the 1596 edition of Saxton's Map 'Essexiae Comitat' Nova vera ac absaluta descriptio' It was possibly mentioned earlier.
+Shell Haven appears on the 1596 edition of Saxton's Map Essexiae Comitat' Nova vera ac absaluta descriptio It was possibly mentioned earlier.
 Shell Haven was mentioned in Samuel Pepys' Diary on 10 June 1667.

-The site, historically also referred to as Shellhaven was originally an inlet on the north bank of the Thames, about a mile to the west of Canvey Island.
+The site, historically also referred to as Shellhaven, was originally an inlet on the north bank of the Thames, about a mile to the west of Canvey Island.
 This was the mouth of Shell Haven Creek, which runs east and south of the village of Fobbing, and originally separated Corringham Marsh from Fobbing Marsh.
 To the east was Shell Haven House.
 Sources differ on when Shell Haven first became associated with the oil industry; the first edition Ordnance Survey map of the early 19th century shows Oil Mill Farm a mile or so up Shell Haven Creek.
 Shell Haven was for over 80 years the site of a large Shell oil refinery, but there seems to be no evidence for the company taking its name from the site.

-In the 1850s, a branch line was constructed from the London Tilbury & Southend Railway (LT&SR) to a new port immediately to the east of Shell Haven, to be known as Thames Haven (sometimes written Thameshaven).
+In the 1850s, a branch line was constructed from the London Tilbury and Southend Railway (LT&SR) to a new port immediately to the east of Shell Haven, to be known as Thames Haven (sometimes written Thameshaven).
 The name of Shell Haven would probably have been eclipsed, but for the failure of Thames Haven to prosper, and the later arrival of Shell.